-Dr. Samuel Dorevitch is conducting three environmental research studies in western Kenya.
-One project compares the health impacts of three household water treatment methods on diarrhea occurrence in children.
-A project funded by the Bill and Melinda Gates Foundation focuses on approaches deploying solar-powered technology to bring clean drinking water to residents of urban informal settlements.
-A study that will be launched in the field in 2019 evaluates chronic kidney disease in a rural area where sugarcane is grown and processed.
+Global Health Faculty

+    Dr. Samuel Dorevitch is conducting three environmental research studies in

+    western Kenya.
+One project compares the health impacts of three household water

+    treatment methods on diarrhea occurrence in children.
+A project funded by the

+    Bill and Melinda Gates Foundation focuses on approaches deploying solar-powered

+    technology to bring clean drinking water to residents of urban informal

+    settlements.
+A study that will be launched in the field in 2019 evaluates

+    chronic kidney disease in a rural area where sugarcane is grown and processed.

-Dr. Mark Dworkin is currently developing projects that use technology to address medication non adherence among HIV-infected patients in Chicago.
-He is also studying medication adherence in Puerto Rico and syphilis HIV co-infection in France.
-His research interests include clinical epidemiology of HIV/AIDS, influenza transmission, and prevention of foodborne disease.
+    Dr. Mark Dworkin is currently developing projects that use technology to address

-Dr. Linda Forst, professor of environmental and occupational health sciences, is the director of the Great Lakes Center for Occupational and Environmental Safety and Health, a World Health Organization Collaborating Center.
-She is on a WHO international working group to develop an evidence based guidance on early diagnosis of occupational diseases.
-She directs the Global Program in Occupational Health and Hygiene Practice to prepare professionals to take on occupational health and hygiene in their home countries.
-And she has worked with the Ghana Health Service to prepare researchers and develop curriculum for reducing mercury and pesticide related illnesses in agriculture and small-scale mining.

-Dr. Ronald Hershow, director of the Division of Epidemiology and Biostatistics, is currently leading a pilot study that is attempting to determine the most effective ways to promote successful antiretroviral therapy in HIV-infected injection drug users in Indonesia and has evaluated Tuberculosis control efforts in Ukraine.
-His research interests include HIV as it affects women and substance users, viral hepatitis, particularly hepatitis C, and hospital-acquired infections focusing on antimicrobial resistant microorganisms.
+    medication non adherence among HIV-infected patients in Chicago.
+He is also

+    studying medication adherence in Puerto Rico and syphilis HIV co-infection in

+    France.
+His research interests include clinical epidemiology of HIV/AIDS,

+    influenza transmission, and prevention of foodborne disease.

+    Dr. Linda Forst, professor of environmental and occupational health sciences, is

+    the director of the Great Lakes Center for Occupational and Environmental Safety

+    and Health, a World Health Organization Collaborating Center.
+She is on a WHO

+    international working group to develop an evidence based guidance on early

+    diagnosis of occupational diseases.
+She directs the Global Program in

+    Occupational Health and Hygiene Practice to prepare professionals to take on

+    occupational health and hygiene in their home countries.
+And she has worked with

+    the Ghana Health Service to prepare researchers and develop curriculum for

+    reducing mercury and pesticide related illnesses in agriculture and small-scale

+    mining.

+    Dr. Ronald Hershow has studied the most effective ways to promote successful

+    antiretroviral therapy in HIV-infected injection drug users in Indonesia and has

+    evaluated Tuberculosis control efforts in Ukraine.
+His research interests

+    include HIV as it affects women and substance users, viral hepatitis,

+    particularly hepatitis C, and hospital-acquired infections focusing on

+    antimicrobial resistant microorganisms.